Coyoacán: Other landmarks in the borough

 The Casa de Cultura Raúl Anguiano is located in the Pedregal area on a property with a 2 hectare lake.
 It is named after a Mexican artist whose work reflected the country's political and artistic history.
 The Casa de Cultura Ricardo Flores Magón was opened in 1986 with the name of Casa del Pueblo.
 Its currently named after a journalist and ideologue from the Mexican Revolution.
 This building is one of the few built specifically to be a cultural center to serve the eastern side of the borough, which is densely populated due to apartment complexes such as the CTM Infonavit Culhuacan and the Alianza Popular Revolucionaria.
 The building contains a stage theater, a multipurpose room, an open-air theater and a library.
 Other museums in the borough include the Museo de Arte Escultórico Geles Cabrera on Xicotencatl Street in Colonia del Carmen, the Museo del Automóvil on Avenida Division del Norte in Pueblo de San Pablo Tepetlapa, the Museo del Retrato Hablado on Avenida Universidad in Colonia del Carmen, Museo Cultural de las Artes Graficas on Calzada de Tlapan in Barrio de San Diego Churubusco and the Museo Alejandro Galindo on Avenida Santa Úrsula in Colonia Santa Úrsula.
 Other theaters includeTeatro Rafael Solana on Miguel Angel de Quevedo in Barrio del Cuadrante de San Francisco, Foro de la Conchita Forum on Vallara in the center, the Teatro Santa Catarina in Barrio Santa Catarina, the Teatro Coyoacán /Foro Rodolfo Usigli on Heroes Street in Barrio de San Mateo Churubusco, Teatro La Capilla on Madrid in Colonia del Carmen, Centro Nacional de las Artes in Calzada de Tlalpan in Colonia Country Club.

 Estadio Azteca, located in the Santa Ursula area, is the home of the Club América and Mexican national soccer teams.
-It is also used for other events, including concerts, and hosted two FIFA World Cups.
-The rivalry is known as the Clasico Capitalino is centered around the Coyoacán borough, as the home stadiums for both America and the Pumas are within a few miles of each other.
+It is also used for other events, including concerts, and hosted three FIFA World Cups.
+The rivalry, known as the Clasico Capitalino, is centered around the Coyoacán borough, as the home stadiums for both America and the Pumas are within a few miles of each other.

 Twinning

-Coyoacán is a Sister City of Arlington County, Virginia, United States; it has also been a sister city of Clifden, County Galway, Ireland since 2012.
+Coyoacán is a sister City of Arlington County, Virginia, United States; it has also been a sister city of Clifden, County Galway, Ireland since 2012.